 A small business can be more flexible than a huge company.
 So, while small businesses may not be able to match Amazon's pay, they can sweeten the pot for potential hires and their current employees in other ways.

 Owners should say to prospective employees, "we may have a little difficulty giving you the full $15, but what else can we do for you," says Brent Leary, co-founder of CRM Essentials, a consulting firm.

 With fewer workers to juggle, small businesses can more easily offer flexible schedules, transportation or other perks that might make up for slightly lower pay.
 And companies that employ people in their 20s and 30s find that many of their staffers would prefer more benefits to extra pay.

-Some small business owners might have to pass along the higher costs of competing with Amazon or selling through its website to their customers.
-Many owners dread having to charge more but they should realize that consumers and businesses are likely to be more accepting of higher prices now that the economy is strong, Marks said.
+Some small business owners may have to pass along the higher costs of competing with Amazon or selling through its website to their customers.
+Many owners dread having to charge more but they should realize that consumers and businesses are likely to be more accepting of higher prices now that the economy is strong, Marks says.

 Amazon stokes goodwill of its own by offering customers same-day or even one-hour delivery.
-Still, retailers have the ability to differentiate themselves, said John Lawson, an online marketing consultant.
+Still, retailers have the ability to differentiate themselves, says John Lawson, an online marketing consultant.